CedarvilleCyber/RedTeamVault/Techniques/Persistence.md

 [[MSFVenom]] also contains functionality for binding malware to legitimate executables.
 However, this must be done in conjunction with [[Evasion]] as all MSFVenom payloads and TTPs are well signatured.

+> [!danger] Persistence post-reboot requires living on the disk.
+This should be noted and accounted for during engagements with installed AV/EDR

 ## Persistence via LOL (Living off the Land)
 ### Linux
 - Malicious user acct